deepseek-ai/Janus/demo/README.md

 full Fine tuning
 swift sft --model_type deepseek_janus_pro --model  <Janus-Pro-7B model path> --dataset <dataset path> --train_type  full

+##  4. swift model export
+Export can merge two previously dispersed models into one model system swift export  --ckpt_dir <swift model path>

-##  4. swift model Service
+##  5. swift model Service
-swift deploy --ckpt_dir <swift mod path>
+swift deploy --ckpt_dir <Export or Swift model path>

-## 5. swift model Proxy Service
+##  6. swift model Proxy Service
-fastapi_swift.py
+Create an empty uploads directory fastapi_swift.py

-## 6. Client API fastapi_client. py
+##  7. Client API fastapi_client. py
 Submit questions and receive responses to the swift model Proxy Service using fastapi_client. py

 ##  Other1.
-The parameters(seed、top_p、temperature ) are no longer useful, but in order to maintain interface reuse, they are retained
+fastap_client.py parameters(seed、top_p、temperature ) are no longer useful,
+but in order to maintain interface reuse, they are retained

 ##  Other2.
+If no export is performed, then:
 If the Swift model needs to change the directory, the configuration file needs to be changed Adapterconfig.json Modify 'base_madel_name_or_path' Args.json modifies 'model'